rufilboss/100DaysOfDevOps/Day 29 -Introduction to RDS_MySQL/day29.md

 * Once the snapshot creation is done, let’s try to convert this into multi-AZ.
 Go to Instance actions and click on Modify

+* These are the things I modified

+    * Multi-AZ set to Yes
+    * Under settings you need to enter the password again
+    * I am enabling backup and set it to 1 day

+* On the final screen, you have the option